 Despite the robust economy and high wages, housing affordability is a real concern in San Diego.
 One way that San Diego is addressing this issue is through the San Diego Housing Commission’s Affordable For-Sale Housing program.

 This program seeks to make homeownership possible for low- and moderate-income families.
-Eligibility is based on a number of factors, including meeting income requirements and being both a San Diego County resident and a first-time homebuyer (or not having owned a home in the previous three years.
-Those that are selling these properties must sell them to an eligible buyer, but unfortunately, the supply of these homes is limited.
+Eligibility is based on several factors, including meeting income requirements, being a San Diego County resident, and being a first-time homebuyer (or not having owned a home in the previous three years).
+The availability of these affordable homes is limited.

 Homes sell the fastest when you’ve chosen the right agent to list and sell your home.